 We believe that sexual harassment is never okay.

 - Are you in immediate danger?
-If you are in immediate danger or seriously injured, you can call 999 (or 112 from a mobile).
+If you are in immediate danger or seriously injured, call 999 (or 112 from a mobile).

 - Find a safe space.
-If an incident has just happened, try and find somewhere you feel safe.
-If this isn't possible and you are scared or fearful you can call security on 01225 87 5555.
+If an incident has just occurred, try to find somewhere you feel safe.
+If this isn't possible and you are scared or fearful, you can call security on 01225 87 5555.

 - What is sexual harassment.
-It might be useful to think about what sexual harassment is and how some of the behaviours are described.
+It might be useful to think about what sexual harassment is and how some of the behaviours may present.

 - To a friend - talking things through with someone you trust can sometimes help.

-- The BSUSU Advice Service is a free, confidential, impartial service where an advisor can talk through the procedure, how to complain, what options are available and support you through the process.
+- The BSUSU Advice Service is a free, confidential, impartial service where an advisor can talk through the procedures, how to complain, the options available, and support you through the process.
 This support includes checking draft complaints and attending any meetings with the University.

-- University Procedure - if you choose to make a formal complaint to the University against a student or a member of staff there are procedures which set out the steps you'll need to follow.
+- University Procedure - if you choose to make a formal complaint to the University against a student or a member of staff, there are procedures which set out the steps that will need to be followed.

 1 in 4 people is affected by a mental health problem in any year and it is estimated that around 1 in 5 people has contemplated suicide or self-harm.